BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 3. Log in, if required, and then click on your name

 4. Click the API Tokens tab,

-5. Cl
-6. Enter a name for the token, and click the Create API Token button.
+5. Enter a name for the token, and click the Create API Token button.
-7. The token will be generated and shown to you ONCE only.
+6. The token will be generated and shown to you ONCE only.
 Copy it to your clipboard.
-8. If you wish, add your token to your password manager of choice.
+7. If you wish, add your token to your password manager of choice.
     * **You will need this API token for the scripts used below!**

 If you are downloading or uploading large datasets from the portal, it is highly recommended that you do this from an appropriate environment, with a fast and reliable connection to the internet.
 Many institutions provide access to HPC nodes.